Skip to content

 The Office of the Public Guardian booklet Gov.uk: making decisions - Who decides when you can't? has detailed information and advice about mental capacity and what the next steps should be.

-What to do if you don't have anyone to act on your behalf
+What to do if you do not have anyone to act on your behalf

 We can help manage the financial affairs of people who have no one who is willing or able to do this for them.
 Our Independent Mental Capacity Advocates service can also be when the person who lacks capacity has no-one (other than paid staff) to support or represent them.